Azuolas Tubelis helps Arizona Wildcats hold off Eastern Washington in 70-67 win at McKale

+Taking 56% of their shots from 3-point range, the Eagles hit their final seven 3s of the first half and took leads of up to eight points in the second half.
+But Arizona held them to just 2 of 15 from 3 in the second half to make the difference.

+The Wildcats improved to 2-0 heading into a scheduled game Monday against NAU, while the Eagles dropped to 0-2, losing at both Washington State and UA by just three points each.

-The game was tied at 62 with 3:18 left, but Tubelis hit 1 of 2 free throws and later came gback to hit a 12 foot jumper along the baseline to make it 67-62.
+Saturday's game was tied at 62 with 3:18 left, but Tubelis hit 1 of 2 free throws and later came back to hit a 12-foot jumper along the baseline to make it 67-62 with 1:37 left.
 EWU’s Tanner Groves scored along the other baseline with 41 seconds left and hit an ensuing free throw after he was fouled, tightening the game to 67-65.

 But Tubelis was fouled on an attempted rebound basket with 13 seconds left, then hit the second of two free throws to seal UA’s win.

-While Tubelis finished with 12 points and nine rebounds, while James Akinjo led the Wildcats in scoring with 15 points.
+While Tubelis finished with 13 points and nine rebounds, James Akinjo led the Wildcats in scoring with 15 points.
 Ira Lee had seven points and eight rebounds in his first game of the season after suffering a concussion.

-Eastern Washington took leads of up to eight points in the second half, leading 65-48 with 8:42 left, but Arizona gradually came back to take a 61-60 lead when Terrell Brown drove inside to score with 4:40 left.

-After Eastern Washington took a 43-38 halftime lead while hitting its final seven 3-pointers of the first half, Jemarl Baker helped erase the deficit quickly for Arizona.
-Over the first five minutes of the second half, Baker hit a 3 and scored on a fast-break layup while Jordan Brown and Azuolas Tubelis also scored.
+Earlier in the second half, Jemarl Baker helped erase EWU's 43-38 halftime lead.
+Over the first five minutes of the second half, Baker hit a 3 and scored on a fast-break layup while Jordan Brown and Tubelis also scored.

-At that point, six different EWU players had hit 3-pointers, with Rouse hitting 3 of 5.
+At that point, six different EWU players had hit 3-pointers, with Rouse hitting 3 of 5, and the Eagles led by up to eight points.

 In the first half, the Eagles hit 8 of 17 from beyond the arc, attempting all but 12 of their field goals from 3-point range.